Back to Search

 Aside from his busy working life he was married to May Russell.
 They had a daughter Bernice Cook.
 They resided at Kindred.
 John had a couple of pastimes as well; football and woodchopping.

-3rd in the 3rd World Title ever held in 1893, also winner of chops at Ulverstone, Sprent and Barrington.
+3rd in the 3rd World Title ever held in 1893, also winner of chops at Ulverstone, Sprent, and Barrington.